Property vs Shares Calculator (Australia) — 2025

 Glossary

-- LMI (Lenders Mortgage Insurance): Insurance paid when borrowing more than 80% of the property value, protecting the lender.
+• LMI (Lenders Mortgage Insurance): Insurance often required when borrowing more than 80% of the property value.

-- Negative Gearing: When property expenses exceed rental income, reducing taxable income via deductions.
+• Negative Gearing: When deductible costs exceed rental income, potentially reducing taxable income.

-- LVR (Loan-to-Value Ratio): Loan amount divided by property value, used to determine LMI.
+• LVR (Loan-to-Value Ratio): Loan amount divided by property value.

 Related Tools